Siemens' New Headquarters Building, Munich, Germany

 Contractors with the global headquarters building

 Siemens Real Estate is responsible for the construction of the new building complex.
 VOGT worked as the landscape architect.
-The engineering services for the project are provided by Werner Sobek Frankfurt, Innius and HPP Berlin.
+The engineering services for the project were provided by Werner Sobek Frankfurt, Innius and HPP Berlin.

 Drees & Sommer was awarded the project management contract for the new headquarters building.